toufikforyou/books-my-friend-kotlin-app/README.md

-# Books my friend kotlin app
+# Books My Friend

-Books my friend is an Android application that allows users to browse and read books.
+Books my friend is an Android application (using kotlin) that allows users to browse and read books.

 ## Features